Dana Anderson

-Dana Anderson D'Abreo (born January 13, 1973 in Oshawa, Ontario) is a former field hockey player from Canada.
+Dana Anderson D'Abreo (born January 13, 1973, in Oshawa, Ontario) is a former field hockey player from Canada.

 Anderson earned 57 caps for the Women's Senior National Team during her career.
-On national level Anderson, a resident of Etobicoke, Ontario, played for Ontario from age fifteen, and for the University of Toronto Varsity Blues from 1991-1996, winning CIAU Nationals in 1993 and 1996.
+At national level, Anderson played for Ontario from age fifteen; and for the University of Toronto Varsity Blues from 1991 to 1996, winning CIAU Nationals in 1993 and 1996.

 She is married to Men's National Team player Robin D'Abreo.